-If a student believes that he or she has experienced bullying or has witnessed bullying of another student, it is important for the student or parent to notify a teacher, school counselor, principal, or another district employee as soon as possible to obtain assistance and intervention.
-The administration will investigate any allegations of bullying or other related misconduct.
+If a student believes that he or she has experienced bullying or witnesses the bullying of another student, the student or parent should notify a teacher, school counselor, principal, or another district employee as soon as possible.
+Procedures for reporting allegations of bullying may be found on the district's website.

+A student may anonymously report an alleged incident of bullying by visiting www.nordheimisd.org.

+The administration will investigate any allegations of bullying and related misconduct.
 The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.
-A student may anonymously report an alleged incident of bullying by visiting www.nordheimisd.org.

-If the results of an investigation indicate that bullying has occurred, the administration will take appropriate disciplinary action and may notify law enforcement in certain circumstances.
+If an investigation determines that bullying occurred, the administration will take appropriate disciplinary action and may, in certain circumstances, notify law enforcement.
 Disciplinary or other action may be taken even if the conduct did not rise to the level of bullying.

-Available counseling options will be provided to these individuals, as well as to any students who have been identified as witnesses to the bullying.
+Available counseling options will be provided to the affected individuals, including any student who witnessed the bullying.